thosgood/this-weeks-finds/markdown/251-300/week292.md

 > was walking with Lady Hamilton to Dublin, and came up to Brougham
 > Bridge, which my boys have since called the Quaternion Bridge.
 That is
 > to say, I then and there felt the galvanic circuit of thought *close*;
-> and the sparks which fell from it were the *fundamental equations
-> between i, j, k*; exactly such as I have used them ever since.
+> and the sparks which fell from it were the *fundamental equations between $i$, $j$, $k$*; exactly such as I have used them ever since.
 I
 > pulled out on the spot a pocket-book, which still exists, and made an
 > entry, on which, *at the very moment*, I felt that it might be worth
 > my while to expend the labour of at least ten (or it might be fifteen)
 > years to come.
 But then it is fair to say that this was because I felt
-> a problem to have been at that moment solved - an intellectual want
+> a problem to have been at that moment solved --- an intellectual want
-> relieved - which had haunted me for at least fifteen years before.
+> relieved --- which had haunted me for at least fifteen years before.

 Paynter writes: